PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 Tom saw the collection of buildings as if for the first time.
 She could remember the relief on arriving, but then the memories before that: at the giant’s house; the giant trying to kill her.

-With a stern breath, the reassurance of the pips in her pocket and the busy village ahead, Tom gathered her focus, which, being Tom, took her straight into fantasy daydreams: what might she get for the pips?
+With a deep breath, the reassurance of the pips in her pocket and the busy village ahead, Tom gathered her focus, which, being Tom, took her straight into fantasy daydreams: what might she get for the pips?